Understanding What is

 Genital Warts

 There are 200+ types of HPV out there.
-Out of these, there are some prevalent serotypes that may lead to HPV-related cancers and diseases.
+Out of these, there are some prevalent HPV types that may lead to certain HPV-related cancers and diseases.

 How can HPV affect your health?